 - Physician, nurse, or pharmacist qualification preferred.

-- Several years of experience in senior level position(s) in international public health coupled with significant experience in the field of pharmaceutical management.
+- Several years of experience in senior level position(s) in international public health coupled with significant experience in the field of pharmaceutical management, especially supply chain management is required.

 - 10 years of progressively responsible experience is preferred.